ThreatResponse/aws_ir/docs/quickstart.rst

 Setup Roles with Cloudformation
 *************************************

-A cloudformation stack has been provided to setup a group and a responder role.  *Note that this roles has a constraint that all your responders use MFA.*
+A cloudformation stack has been provided to setup a group and a responder role.

 Simply create the stack available at: